Create a Print-Rich Environment with Labels that Promote Literacy

 Simplified Chinese and traditional Chinese labels

-In this next example, I have labeled light switches in both simplified and traditional Chinese, because I would like my children to learn both scripts.
+In this example, I labeled light switches in simplified and traditional Chinese characters to introduce both scripts.

 Since I want to write the Chinese characters as large as possible, there is no room to fit both scripts.
-However, my children can infer that they have the same meaning given the identical label position on different light switches.
+However, my children can infer they have the same meaning, given the identical label position on different light switches.

 Simplified Chinese and traditional Chinese labels on lamp